xyjprc/hon/README.md

 ## Contact
 Please contact Jian Xu (jxu5 at nd dot edu) for any question.
-If a Python version is desired, please let me know.
+_A python implementation is under development.
+If you are interested, please let me know._